ILIAS-eLearning/ILIAS/templates/Guidelines_SCSS-Coding.md

 ### Guidelines

-* **General patterns and concepts for spacing and layout** MUST be placed on the settings layer as silent classes, variables, functions and mixins.
+* **General patterns and concepts for spacing and layout** MUST be placed on the Layout layer as silent classes, variables, functions and mixins.
-* You **MUST NOT create utility CSS classes** (e.g. "ilFloatRight") like they are used in many legacy HTML templates unless for yet to be determined exceptions.
+* You **SHOULD NOT create utility CSS classes** (e.g. "ilFloatRight") like they are used in many legacy HTML templates.
 * You MAY create utility functions, mixins or silent classes to be used by semantic classes on lower layers instead.
-* Consequently, Layout **SHOULD NOT create CSS code** unless called upon on lower layers.
+* Layout **SHOULD NOT create CSS code** unless called upon on lower layers.
 * If the positioning or spacing for a component can be completely based on Settings or general Layout variables, it MUST be defined in the component itself instead of creating component-specific variables on the Layout layer.
 For example, a variable like $panel-margin is neither part of a general layout system, nor needed on the Component layer if the general $il-margin- variables are sufficient.
 * A specific page layout is a component and not a general concept or utility and therefor MUST not be on this layer.